 Written by Len Wein.
 Art by Herb Trimpe.

-Before Wolverine was part of the X-Men, he excited fans in Incredible Hulk.
-In his debut tale, Hulk takes a trip to Canada and finds himself in a rematch with the Wendigo.
-Wolverine, who’s working as an agent for the Canadian government, is sent in to stop the pair.
+Before Wolverine was part of the X-Men, he excited readers in the pages of Incredible Hulk.
+It all begins when Hulk takes a trip to Canada and finds himself in a rematch with the Wendigo.
+Wolverine, an agent for the Canadian government, is sent in to stop the pair.

 We’re treated to a three-way battle between Wolverine, The Hulk, and the Wendigo.
-It’s the comic book equivalent of a Triple Threat Match.
+It’s the comic book equivalent of a Triple Threat Match in professional wrestling.
 Sides are switched multiple times – much to Hulk’s confusion – as each competitor tries to take advantage of the chaos.
-What makes this fight exciting is Herb Trimpe’s high-energy art, which makes every smash and slash feel impactful.
+What makes this fight extra exciting is Herb Trimpe’s high-energy art, which makes every smash and slash feel impactful.

 Origin